Yalfan

-Yalfan (يلفان, also Romanized as Yalfān; also known as Yalpān) is a village in Alvandkuh-e Sharqi Rural District, in the Central District of Hamadan County, Hamadan Province, Iran.
-At the 2006 census, its population was 536, in 174 families.
+Yalfan (يلفان) (Note: Also romanized as Yalfān; also known as Yalpān) is a village in Alvandkuh-e Sharqi Rural District of the Central District in Hamadan County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 536 in 174 households.
+The following census in 2011 counted 281 people in 96 households.
+The 2016 census measured the population of the village as 172 people in 56 households.